gborobio73/gborobio73.github.io/_posts/2017-05-04-building-tightly-coupled-systems-with-java-8-default-methods.markdown

 public class Owl extends FlyingCyborg implements RunningCyborg { }
 {% endhighlight %}

 Voilà!
-Our pets can now fly and run.
-There’s one optimization though: make FlyingCyborg to implement RunningCyborg and our pets will inherit run out of the box.
+Our pets can now `fly` and `run`.
+There’s one optimization though: make FlyingCyborg to implement RunningCyborg and our pets will inherit `run out of the box.

 Now, your pets will have to sleep, won’t they?
 {% highlight java %}
 public interface SleepingCyborg {
-	default sleep() {}
+	default sleep() {
+		// close eyes
+	}
 }
 etc...
 {% endhighlight %}